Bluefinger/bevy_rand/tutorial/05-observer-driven-reseeding.md

 ## Note about relations between PRNG types

-As covered in Chapter One: "Selecting and using PRNG Algorithms", when creating relationship between different PRNG types, do not seed a stronger PRNG from a weaker one.
+As covered in Chapter One: "Selecting and using PRNG Algorithms", when creating relationships between different PRNG types, do not seed a stronger PRNG from a weaker one.
 CSPRNGs like `ChaCha8` should be seeded by either other `ChaCha8` sources or "stronger" sources like `ChaCha12` or `ChaCha20`, never from ones like `WyRand` or `Xoshiro256StarStar`.
 Always go from stronger to weaker, or same to same, never from weaker to stronger.
 Doing so makes it easier to predict the seeded PRNG, and reduces the advantage of using a CSPRNG in the first place.

 So in summary: